Eberhofer/MasterMind/README.md

 # MasterMind

 # Intro
+A project to explore (m,n) MasterMind solution strategies, where m is the number of slots and n is the number of colors.
+(4,6) MasterMind is the classic game.
+In the current state, the project only explores interactive strategies, but the code is prepared to handle static solutions as well and should support solution strategies for generic n and m.

-A project to explore MasterMind solution strategies. note on the dependencies: The game module uses the standard library only.
+Note on the dependencies: The game module uses the standard library only.
 However, some of the solvers use numpy, although at this stage, there is no measurable performance benefit over python lists - numpy is not essential and I may decide to throw it out again.
 Other than that, just the standard library.
 Oh, and it's Python 3.5.2 but it should really work for any python 3 environment.

 ## Games
 The code creates a game from the Game class in the top level of the hierarchy.
 It can be used as follows: